jaclu/tmux-packet-loss/README.md

 -|-
 3.0 >=     | Background process is shut down when tmux exits using a session-closed hook with an array suffix.
 2.4 - 2.9  | Will shut down background process, but since hooks doesn't support arrays, binding to session-closed might interfere with other stuff using the same hook.
 1.9 - 2.3  | session-closed hook not available.
 If you want to kill the background monitoring process after tmux shutdown, you need to add `~/.tmux/plugins/tmux-packet-loss/packet-loss.tmux stop` to a script starting tmux.
-If you run tmux mot of the time, you can just leave the process running.
+If you run tmux most of the time, you can just leave the process running.

 ## Verified to work in the following environments